 Raw Organic Honey

 Raw organic honey is loaded with antioxidants, and antioxidants are super important because they help prevent disease by blocking free radicals.
 Honey even helps you sleep by releasing melatonin in the brain.
-When you’re well-rested and getting a good night’s sleep, you’re giving your body an opportunity to rest and heal itself, which in turn can cut down on things like diabetes, heart disease, obesity and chronic inflammation.
+When you’re well-rested and getting a good night’s sleep, you’re giving your body an opportunity to rest and heal itself, which in turn can cut down on things like diabetes, heart disease, obesity, and chronic inflammation.

-Perhaps the biggest benefit of switching to stevia is that it can help people with diabetes, and stevia has no effect on insulin or glucose.
+Perhaps the biggest benefit of switching to stevia is that it can help people with diabetes, as stevia has no effect on insulin or glucose.
 This means if you suffer from diabetes, you do not have to make many sacrifices when using stevia as an additive in foods.
 Additionally, stevia has been shown to actually activate the glucagon response in people with type 2 diabetes after meals.
 Glucagon is a hormone that often does not work efficiently in those with diabetes.
 It is the hormone responsible for regulating glucose levels in the body.
 The only downside to stevia is that it is extremely sweet.
 It is 300 times sweeter than sugar, so beware... a little bit goes a long way.

 Pure Maple Syrup

 Pure maple syrup is a great alternative to refined sugar.
 It is so important that you consume pure, unrefined sugar substitutes, as these will yield the most health benefits.
 Maple syrup is made by collecting sap from a sugar maple tree and boiling it down to make the syrup.
 Pure maple syrup is low on the glycemic index, meaning the body takes less time to digest and metabolize it, so it takes longer to raise the insulin and glucose levels.
 For those with diabetes, or who are pre-diabetic, that’s a good thing.
-By keeping those levels on an even keel, you’re less likely to get diabetes since the body is able to adequately regulate and maintain blood sugar levels.
+By keeping those levels even, you’re less likely to get diabetes since the body is able to adequately regulate and maintain blood sugar levels.

 Maple syrup is also high in antioxidants and it’s loaded with zinc and manganese.
 Zinc can help boost your immune system, while manganese helps with regulating metabolism.
 It improves your brain function and regulates blood sugar.
 Pure maple syrup is a great sugar alternative because it can help fight chronic inflammation.
-It contains polyphenols and these polyphenols are fond in green tea, berries, nuts, and olive oil, and they work to stop infections and inflammation within the body before they even start.
+It contains polyphenols and these polyphenols are found in green tea, berries, nuts, and olive oil, and they work to stop infections and inflammation within the body before they even start.

 Inflammation isn’t always a bad thing.
 In fact, it’s the body’s natural way of responding to something harmful in the body.
 That could be a virus, bacteria, or some sort of toxin.
 When the immune system is fighting these foreign substitutes, you could get a fever, chills, and joint pain.
 But inflammation can also become a bad thing; if the body is constantly inflamed (that is chronic inflammation), or the inflammation occurs in the body at times that it’s not supposed to, it can be really harmful.
 Refined sugar and high fructose corn syrup can only exacerbate chronic inflammation, so make the switch to one of the healthy sugar substitutes discussed above right away.